A similar entry appears in the Wheel of Time Companion confirming the information available in the main story arc.

 - When Perrin tells Faile that he is leaving the Two Rivers to go to Caemlyn, he mentions that he has spoken to Abell, and he and Tam will help her when it comes to handling the Mayors (LoC, Prologue).

-- He fights with Tam and the other Two Rivers men in the Last Battle (AMoL, Ch.
-37)
+- He fights alongside Tam and the other Two Rivers men in the Last Battle (AMoL, Ch.
+37).

 Abell is married to Natti Cauthon.

 Even though he thinks his son acts immature, he still loves him, and he would do anything to keep Mat out of danger.

 Abell and Tam are good friends, and they trust each other.
 Tam has saved his life (TSR, Ch.
 31).